Banana Mango Smoothie (Healthy, No Ice Or Sugar Added)

 Looking for more ways to use up overripe bananas on your counter?
 Here are some more banana recipes:

-- 1 large mango, cubed
+- 1 large mango, cubed (make sure it's the ripest, juicest mango you can find*)

-- 1 large banana, sliced and frozen
+- 1 large overripe banana, sliced and frozen for at least 1 hour**

 - *The mango should be juicy and sweet enough on its own to create a smoothie consistency without additional sugar.
 However, if your smoothie is too thick, gradually add some milk until desired consistency.
 If your smoothie isn't sweet enough, add some honey or granulated sugar.